Ramani Perera

 Kurunegalage Ramani Perera (born 29 August 1976) is a Sri Lankan former cricketer who played as a right-arm leg break bowler and right-handed batter.
-She appeared in one Test match and 19 Women's One Day Internationals for Sri Lanka between 1997 and 2002, including appearing at the 1997 and 2000 World Cups.
+She appeared in one Test match and 19 Women's One Day Internationals for Sri Lanka between 1997 and 2002.
+She was also part of the team that represented Sri Lanka at the 1997 and 2000 World Cups.
 She played domestic cricket for Slimline Sports Club and Colts Cricket Club.